powerpool-finance/powerpool-agent-v2-node/README.md

 Main Sepolia testnet Power Agent V2 subgraph - <a href="https://api.studio.thegraph.com/query/48711/ppv2r-sepolia-test-defibrain88/version/latest" target="_blank">api.studio.thegraph.com</a>.

 To see active Power Agent V2 deployments, go to <a href="https://app.powerpool.finance/#/sepolia/ppv2/agents-contracts" target="_blank">app.powerpool.finance</a>.

+## Creating a Keeper and setting up a node from the source code

 ### Signing up as a Keeper